QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 ftp> commands
 ```

-Once in a FTP shell, you may use the commands defined in the [RFC](https://www.rfc-editor.org/rfc/rfc959).
+Once in a FTP shell, you may use the commands, see the [section 5.3.1.](https://www.rfc-editor.org/rfc/rfc959)

 <details class="details-e">
 <summary>FTP commands summary</summary>